Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Results and Discussion

 \section{Results and Discussion}

-The results in Table~\ref{fig:result_iforest}, Table~\ref{fig:result_lof} and Table~\ref{fig:result_pca} extend the findings in \cite{Bates2023}, as also resampling-conformal $p$-values allow for reliable control of the FDR for batch-wise inference in a marginal sense \mbox{($\bar{x}\leq0.2$)}.
-The FDR for the split-conformal method tends to be overall lower but has to be contextualized by the observed statistical power as lower FDR and higher statistical power typically represent a trade-off.\\ With regard to statistical power, the resampling-conformal methods outperform the split-conformal approach with few exceptions.
-This can mainly be attributed to the larger calibration sets that the resampling-based methods yield, allowing for lower \textit{p}-values that maintain significance after the multiple testing correction.
-As the size of the calibration set has a decreasing marginal benefit, the advantage of resampling-conformal methods becomes smaller in high-data regimes (for calibration sets $\geq 2000$).
-The converging performance is also linked to the decreasing training set size for $\text{CV[+]}_{\text{AD}}$ with $K=10$, as each ensemble model is trained on less data than the split-conformal model that caps its calibration set to $2000$ instances for large datasets (see Subsection~\ref{subsec:details}).
+The results in Table~\ref{fig:result_knn}, Table~\ref{fig:result_iforest}, and Table~\ref{fig:result_inne} extend the empirical findings of \cite{Bates2023} by showing that resampling-conformal $p$-values can exhibit reliable FDR behavior in a marginal sense in our experiments with target level $\mathrm{mFDR} \leq 0.1$ ($\alpha = 0.1$).
+The single exceedance observed for the stricter retaining variants does not constitute empirical evidence of a systematic violation under the present Monte Carlo design.

+With regard to statistical power, the resampling-conformal methods empirically outperform the split-conformal approach.
+This can mainly be attributed to the larger calibration sets produced by the resampling-based methods, which yield lower $p$-values that remain significant after multiple testing correction.
+As the size of the calibration set has diminishing marginal benefit, the advantage of resampling-conformal methods diminishes in high-data regimes.